-If family members squabble about distribution, set aside the disputed items until all the sorting is finished and emotions have settled.
-Then, try taking turns by each choosing an item or memento.
+If family members squabble about distribution, set aside the disputed items until all the sorting is finished, and emotions have settled.
+Then try taking turns by each choosing an item or memento.
 Consider trading several items for a treasure you truly desire.
-Sentiment aside, get real valuables appraised to determine actual value.
+Sentiment aside, get real valuables—art, antiques, jewelry—appraised to determine their actual value.

-- Floor covering.
-Consider its condition.
-If there is carpeting over wood floors, expose the wood floors and, if necessary, refinish the floors.
+- Floor covering: Consider its condition.
+If there is carpeting over wood floors, strip it and, if necessary, refinish the floors.
 Replace cracked ceramic tiles.
-Clean carpet over plywood or buy new carpeting.
+Clean carpeting over plywood, or buy new carpeting.

-- Ceilings.
-Replace dated light fixtures, patch cracks in the ceiling and paint.
+- Ceilings: Replace dated light fixtures, and patch cracks in the ceiling and paint.

-- Remove all pet-related items.
-Take the outdoor dog house with you and donate it to a shelter.
-Selling with signs of pets in the home is a turnoff for many buyers.
+- Pet-related items: Take the outdoor dog house with you, and donate it to a shelter.
+Selling with signs of pets in the home is a turnoff for some buyers.

 - Clean from top to bottom: Wash windows, dust ceiling fan blades, and wipe down the insides of cabinets.